The twisted coarse Baum--Connes conjecture and relative hyperbolic groups: Filtered -algebra and controlled -theory

-In this section, we recall the concept of filtered $C^*$-algebra and controlled $K$-theory from \cite{GuentnerWillettYu2024DynamicalComplexity}.
-Using these techniques, we are able to obtain a controlled Mayer--Vietoris argument for the twisted coarse Baum--Connes conjecture.
+In this section, we recall the concepts of filtered $C^*$-algebras and controlled $K$-theory from \cite{GuentnerWillettYu2024DynamicalComplexity}.
+Using these techniques, we obtain a controlled Mayer--Vietoris argument for the twisted coarse Baum--Connes conjecture.

-In order to use $C^*$-algebras to encode geometry of metric spaces, we need the concept of filtration. \begin{definition} A filtration on a $C^*$-algebra $A$ is a collection of self-adjoint subspaces $(A_r)_{r\geq 0}$ of $A$ indexed by the non-negative real numbers that satisfies the following properties: \begin{enumerate}[(1)] \item if $r_1\leq r_2$, then $A_{r_1}\subset A_{r_2}$;
+In order to use $C^*$-algebras to encode geometry of metric spaces, we need the concept of filtration. \begin{definition} A filtration on a $C^*$-algebra $A$ is a collection of self-adjoint subspaces $(A_r)_{r\geq 0}$ of $A$ indexed by the non-negative real numbers with the following properties: \begin{enumerate}[(1)] \item if $r_1\leq r_2$, then $A_{r_1}\subset A_{r_2}$;

 \item for all $r_1,r_2$, we have $A_{r_1}\cdot A_{r_2}\subset A_{r_1\cdot r_2}$;

 \item the union $\bigcup_{r\geq 0} A_r$ is dense in $A$.